 Facing retaliation after taking medical leave can feel overwhelming and unfair.
 If you have experienced adverse actions like unexpected job termination, reduced hours, or hostile treatment after your leave, you are not alone.
 These forms of workplace retaliation violate your protected rights under both federal and California laws, including the Family and Medical Leave Act and the California Family Rights Act.
 Understanding these protections is crucial but enforcing them can require expert guidance.

 At California United Law Group, P.C., our dedicated team helps employees in El Monte and across California stand up to retaliation and wrongful termination.
-We focus on fighting for your right to fair treatment and professional security.
-If you suspect retaliation after your medical leave, do not wait to take action.
+We represent employees in wrongful termination and retaliation claims.
+If you suspect retaliation after your medical leave, be mindful of the filing deadlines discussed above and consider consulting with an attorney to understand your options.
 Learn how our Wrongful Termination & Retaliation lawyers can assist you.
 Get informed about your rights under California Employment Law and connect with trusted advocates ready to support every step of your claim.
 Visit California United Law Group, P.C. today to protect your future and hold employers accountable.

 Frequently Asked Questions